What is Bone Broth?

 Bone Broth vs. Stock vs. Broth

 Some packages state ‘bone broth’, others are titled ‘stock’, and some just say ‘broth’ on the front of the box.
+Going past the answer to ‘what is bone broth’, we must understand the differences between these products.
 But what are the differences between the three?

 Stock is a liquid that is made from simmering animal bones and connective tissues in water for about 2-4 hours.
 It can be flavored with vegetables, herbs, and spices, and has a thin, yet slightly viscous, consistency.